multiversx/mx-docs/docs/validators/apr.md

 After determining the base and the top-up rewards for an epoch, the APR can be calculated for a Staking Provider.

-First, we have to determine the maximum rewards that can be reached in ideal situations (no roll-back in an epoch).
+First, we have to determine the maximum rewards that can be reached in ideal situations (no missed block in an epoch).

 ### Staking Provider base stake rewards